Frequently Asked Questions

 Choose UEFI or BIOS for BitLocker operation?

-Our Linux based Pre-Boot-Authentication OS supports BIOS and UEFI.
-All multi-factor authenticators are supported in both firmware options.
+Our Pre-Boot-Authentication OS supports BIOS and UEFI.
+Most multi-factor authenticators are supported in both firmware options.

 Why is a network stack required in the Pre-Boot-Phase

 Our additional BitLocker protectors "Active Directory Authentication" and "Friendly Network Mode" require network connection to central services.
-In PBA phase WLAN and LAN connections are supported.
+In pre-boot phase WLAN and LAN connections are supported.

 For helpdesk operation an active network connection, allows Secure Disk for BitLocker Online Helpdesk to transfers the challenge and response over a secure channel to the central helpdesk administrator, completely eliminating complex digit sequences to be entered.